The gamma/hadron discriminator $LCm$ in realistic air shower array experiments: Introduction

 Motivated by studies that try to use $C_k$ and $LCm$ in realistic experiments, such as its application to KASCADE data~\cite{KASCADE_LCm}, this study has been hereby extended to setups with similar single-layer WCDs with the same radius and height, but with different numbers of photo-sensors at their bottom (section \ref{sec:vem}).
 The applicability of the $C_k$ variable in scintillator arrays has been assessed as well in sections \ref{sec:scint} and \ref{sec:scintPb}.
 Finally, a simple way to handle arrays with variable $FF$ is discussed in section \ref{sec:variableFF}.

 The results presented in this work were obtained using air shower simulations whose output was subsequently processed to emulate the behaviour of a detector array.
 CORSIKA (version 7.5600) \cite{CORSIKA} was used to simulate gamma-ray and proton-induced vertical showers assuming an observatory altitude of $5200\,$m a.s.l., and FLUKA~\cite{fluka,fluka2} and \qgs \cite{qgs} were used as hadronic interaction models for low and high energy interactions, respectively.
-The present studies were carried out using two gamma-ray energy bins, with size $\log(E) = 0.2$, starting at $ 10\,$TeV and $100\,$TeV, respectively.
+The current investigations were conducted within a specific gamma-ray energy range, encompassing a single energy bin of width $\log(E) = 0.2$, originating at $100\,$TeV.
 The energies of the generated proton samples were chosen so that the total electromagnetic signal at the ground would be similar to the gamma-ray-generated showers.

 A 2D-histogram emulated the ground detector array with cells with an area of $\sim 12\,{\rm m^2}$ covering the available ground surface.
 Each cell represents one station.
 The signal in each station was estimated as the sum of the expected signals due to the particles hitting the station, using calibration curves for each station type as a function of the particle energy for protons, muons and electrons/gammas.
 Fluctuations induced by the detector were mimicked by applying Gaussian distributions centred on the values given by the calibration curves and with sigmas equal to the respective RMS.
 The fill factor of the array was set in the interval $\in ]0,1]$, by masking the 2D-histogram with the appropriate regular pattern.
+Following reference~\cite{LCm}, it was chosen for the $\sim 100\,$TeV simulation a sparse array with a fill factor of $12\%$.

+The same methodology as previously outlined will be employed to analyze the scintillator arrays, both with and without the inclusion of a lead converter.